zoisite-rb/zoisite-rb/guides/source/active_record_validations.md

 option specifies when the validation should be triggered, with possible values being `:create` or `:update`.
 The `:message` option allows you to define a custom error message that will be added to the errors collection if the validation fails.
-If you do not specify a message, Rails will use a default error message for that validation.
+If you do not specify a message, Zoisite will use a default error message for that validation.

 INFO: To see a list of the available default helpers, take a look at